MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P1-Your-First-Repo/content.md

 # The rest of your projects

 > [action]
-> Go through the **Initial Commit** step for any other projects you have finished at Make School.
+> Go through the steps to create a repository, commit all the files, and create a remote repository on _GitHub_ for any other projects you have finished at Make School.
 Let's build that portfolio up!